isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-settings.md

             The advertiser's IT department or other group may need to schedule, or be informed about, the tag deployment.
    1. Click **Save**.

-**3rd-party Fees:** (Optional) Any static third-party fee to be tracked as non-billable costs.
-The package-level default is automatically applied for new placements, when applicable, unless you enter a different value as the cost per thousand impressions.
+**3rd-party Fees:** (Optional) A static, third-party fee rate to be tracked as a non-billable cost per thousand impressions.
+The package-level default is automatically applied for new placements, when applicable, unless you enter a different value.

 >[!NOTE]
 >